Year 12 English Units 3 and 4

 All work will be completed and submitted online weekly.
 The course and many supplementary activities are online.

-You will need to buy three texts for the year, and these are:
+You will need to buy one text for the year:

 Bad Dreams and Other Stories, Tessa Hadley

-You will also study Charlie’s Country, Rolf de Heer (film)- this is available in the online course and is usually available on platforms like SBS On Demand.
+You will also study Sunset Boulevard, Billy Wilder (film)- this is available in the online course.

 Things to think about

-Look at the other English courses available at VSV and consider whether you are best suited to English or Literature.
+Reflect on your experiences of English at Units 1 and 2 and have a look at the other English courses available at VSV.
+Consider whether you are best suited to English, Literature or English Language.
 If you are not sure, speak to a year level coordinator at VSV.

 You need to complete at least one of the English subjects outlined above in order to be eligible for a VCE certificate.